Looking for where to eat in Torrance, California? In this food guide, we’re dishing out some of the best restaurants and places to eat in Torrance.

-Torrance, California is what I’d call Southern California’s best-kept secret foodie destination.
-And in this food guide, I’m dishing out the best restaurants in Torrance.
+Torrance is what I’d call Southern California’s best-kept secret foodie destination.

 Did you know?
 Torrance is part of South Bay in Los Angeles County.

-I visited earlier this month to check out its food scene, and here are 9 Restaurants To Try and Why, which includes some of best restaurants in Torrance!
+I visited Torrance to check out its food scene, and here are 9 Restaurants To Try and Why, which includes some of the best Torrance restaurants!

 Located at the Miyako Hybrid Hotel, Ise-Shima Restaurant brings traditional Japanese cuisine to the next level with fresh ingredients from local vendors and Tokyo’s Tsukiji Market.